j’ouvre une porte

 We return to Baudelaire’s brain-as-palimpsest.
 He writes that it seems like each new layer buries the other, but in reality, none are lost.
 As incoherent as an existence may be, our unity as humans is not troubled in the least.
 Could we awaken all the echoes of memory at once, we would be granted a concert: a pleasant or a painful one, but either way a logical one with no discord. [iv]

 The exhibition je marche, j’ouvre une porte, je ferme une porte serves as a precursor to Tlön Projects’ Satellite Programme.
-All works originate from a private collection in Limburg as well as being part of Tlön Projects’ imaginary collection.
+All works originate from the G + W Collection as well as being part of Tlön Projects’ imaginary collection.

 [i] A palimpsest originally referred to re-used piece of parchment.
 The ancient term for a palimpsest is codex rescriptus.
 The top layer of this parchment, with written text on it, was scraped off so that the parchment could again be inscribed.
 This was done because parchment is expensive.

 Oeuvres complètes de Charles Baudelaire, Michel Lévy Frères, 1869

 VIII.
 Visions d’Oxford, I. Le Palimpseste, p.
 329 (English Translation by Kirk Watson)